 The NOAA Office of Ocean Exploration and Research is the only federal organization currently dedicated to exploring our unknown ocean.

-On the Ocean Explorer website, you can learn more about who we are and what we do.
+On this website, you can learn more about who we are and what we do.
 You can follow ocean explorations as they are happening, learn about the tools and technology used during these explorations, and discover opportunities for people of all ages to expand their understanding of the ocean environment.